 Oncologists generally advise against the use of antioxidant supplements during cancer chemotherapy or radiotherapy because they might reduce the effectiveness of these therapies by inhibiting cellular oxidative damage in cancerous cells [64,65].
 Although a systematic review of randomized controlled trials has called this concern into question , further research is needed to evaluate the potential risks and benefits of concurrent antioxidant supplementation with conventional therapies for cancer.

 Vitamin E and Healthful Diets

-- Vitamin E is found in green leafy vegetables, whole grains, and fortified cereals.
+- Vitamin E is found in green leafy vegetables, whole grains, fortified cereals, and vegetable oils.

 - Nuts are good sources of vitamin E.

 - Limits saturated and trans fats, added sugars, and sodium.

 - Stays within your daily calorie needs.